 Warning Signs of Dual-Diagnosis

-For many individuals who suffer from addiction, recognizing that they need dual diagnosis treatment in Orange County is one of the most difficult steps.
+For many individuals who suffer from addiction, recognizing that they need dual diagnosis treatment in Garden Grove is one of the most difficult steps.
 There are a few warning signs you can look out for, including:

 Many people around our nation suffer from a dual diagnosis.
 According to the National Survey on Drug Use and Health, as much as 45% of Americans suffer from a dual diagnosis.
 Individuals who suffer from any mental health disorder are at a higher risk of drug use disorder and vice versa.